harness/developer-hub/docs/getting-started/harness-ui-overview.md

 Account resources are shared and available for use within any organization or project within your account.​

-For better isolation of resources, it is recommended that you create resources at the organization or project scope respectively.​
+For better isolation of resources, it is recommended that you create resources at the organization or project scope.​

 ### Policies